 A set of 3 patient-facing educational handouts will be created in both English and Spanish to accompany the video content, detailing the four holistic interventions detailed above.
 Of note, these interventions are covered in the Osher Long COVID Group Medical visit (LC-GMV) series.
 Once published, they would be available to patients in ZSFGH and also to Osher patients, including those enrolled or waiting to enroll in the LC-GMVs at Osher.

-Provider-facing educational materials:
+Clinician-facing educational materials:

-A set of two 60-minute educational videos for providers will be created in English with English captions for the hearing impaired, followed by a brief knowledge assessment via Educational Technology Services (ETS).
-REDCAP pre- and post-surveys will be built into the educational activity.
-Findings from piloting the resources via REDCAP surveys would factor back into the design and development of the physician educational materials.
+A set of two 60-minute educational videos for clinicians will be created in English with English captions for the hearing impaired, followed by a brief knowledge assessment via Educational Technology Services (ETS).
+REDCap pre- and post-surveys will be built into the educational activity.
+Findings from piloting the resources via REDCAP surveys would factor back into the design and development of the physician educational materials, which could include development of future handouts and online resources, such as those seen in the following site: https://med.stanford.edu/long-covid-care-reach.html

 By piloting these resources through UCSF in Collaboration with San Francisco Zuckerberg General Hospital, and the University of Washington Osher Centers and Long COVID clinics, this initiative aims to improve access to integrative medicine for underserved populations, inform future education projects, and enhance health equity across programs.

+Clinician-facing video content, along with associated knowledge assessments, will be submitted for CME accreditation as an enduring activity.
+The accrediting entity is yet to be determined and will depend on cost associated with submitting the final video product.
+The team is currently exploring options including the UW and the American Academy of Family Physicians (AAFP).
+A request for 2-3 CME credits will be made for the video package and supporting materials.

 Project Timeline, Feasibility, and Anticipated Impact: